RikyIsola/MARUFFO/README.md

 # MARUFFO

-MARUFFO is a game to sponsorize Torre Maruffo in Genoa
+MARUFFO is a game to sponsor Torre Maruffo in Genoa